k-auaferreira/plsql-fiap/README.md

-# 📚 Mastering Relational and Non-Relational Database
+# 📚 Mastering Relational and Non-Relational Database - FIAP

-Repository dedicated to storing content, exercises, and projects from the **Mastering Relational and Non-Relational Database**.
+Repository dedicated to storing content, exercises, and projects from the **Mastering Relational and Non-Relational Database** course by FIAP.
 The goal is to centralize learning about relational and non-relational databases, covering both theoretical concepts and practical applications with different models.

 ---